quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ## HTTPFrame

 The generic `$HTTPFrame` is defined here as a CDDL extension point (a "socket" or "plug").
-This allows other documents to extend this extension point when defining new HTTP/3 protocol frame types to enable automated validation of aggregated qlog schemas.
+It can be extended to support additional HTTP/3 frame types.

 ~~~ cddl
 ; The HTTPFrame is any key-value map (e.g., JSON object)